1. Introduction

 4. Variables and Conditionals

 Variables are a requirement for us to be able to write programs that can do something useful.
 So let’s try to get an understanding of what they are.
 But before that, let’s write a bit of code as it’s easier to reason about something you’ve at least seen before.
 First, let’s rewrite the program we learned in the last lesson, but using a variable to hold the greeting.
-Remember to create a new directory and inside it to create a new file names something that ends in .odin.
+Remember to create a new directory and switch into the new directory to create a new file named something that ends in .odin.
 In this file, write the following code. ...

 May 8, 2025